Reviewed & Sources: WHO, CDC, dermatology textbooks

 Common Triggers

-Eczema flares up when the skin barrier is stressed.
-Common triggers include:
+Eczema rapidly flares up when the skin's protective moisture barrier is stressed or compromised.
+Common environmental and lifestyle triggers include:

-• Irritants: Wool clothing, harsh soaps, detergents, and perfumes.
+- Irritants: Scratchy wool clothing, harsh body soaps, heavily fragranced laundry detergents, and perfumes.

-• Allergens: Dust mites, pollen, or pet dander.
+- Allergens: Environmental factors like dust mites, airborne pollen, or pet dander.

 Complications

-• Sleep Problems: The "itch-scratch cycle" can severely disrupt sleep.
+- Sleep Deprivation: The relentless "itch-scratch cycle" can severely disrupt normal sleep patterns, leading to chronic fatigue.

 Other Types of Eczema

-While Atopic Dermatitis is the most common, other forms include:
+While Atopic Dermatitis is the most common diagnosis, the "eczema" umbrella covers several other specific conditions:

-• Seborrheic Dermatitis: Causes scaly patches and red skin, primarily on the scalp (often known as dandruff).
+- Seborrheic Dermatitis: Causes greasy, scaly patches and red skin, primarily on the scalp (often known as severe dandruff) and face.

-• Dyshidrotic Eczema: Causes small, intensely itchy blisters on the edges of the fingers, toes, palms, and soles of feet.
+- Dyshidrotic Eczema: A painful condition that causes tiny, fluid-filled, intensely itchy blisters to form specifically on the edges of the fingers, toes, palms, and soles of the feet.

 Treatment: The "Soak and Seal" Method

-1. Soak: Take a short (5-10 minute) lukewarm bath or shower.
-Avoid hot water.
+- Soak: Take a short (5 to 10 minute) lukewarm bath or shower.
+Strictly avoid hot water, which strips natural oils.

-2. Pat Dry: Gently pat the skin dry with a towel (do not rub).
-Leave the skin slightly damp.
+- Pat Dry: Gently pat the skin dry with a soft towel.
+Do not vigorously rub.
+Leave the skin feeling slightly damp.

-3. Medicate: Apply any prescription steroid creams immediately to the red areas.
+- Medicate: Apply any prescription steroid or anti-inflammatory creams immediately to the red, actively flaring areas.

-4. Seal: Within 3 minutes of getting out of the water, apply a thick layer of moisturizer (like Vaseline or Cetaphil) over the entire body to seal in the water.
+- Seal: Within 3 minutes of stepping out of the water, apply a thick, heavy layer of unscented moisturizer (like Petroleum Jelly, Aquaphor, or Cetaphil cream) over the entire body to seal the water into the skin.

-• Antihistamines: Oral pills (like Benadryl) to help reduce itching at night so you can sleep.
+- Oral Antihistamines: Pills (like Cetirizine or Diphenhydramine) used primarily to reduce severe itching at night so the patient can sleep.

-• Antibiotics: Prescribed only if the skin becomes infected.
+- Antibiotics: Prescribed only if a secondary bacterial skin infection occurs.

-To kill bacteria on the skin and prevent infection, doctors may recommend a dilute bleach bath.
+To proactively kill bacteria on the skin and prevent secondary infections, dermatologists frequently recommend a highly diluted bleach bath.

 Instructions:

-• Add 1/4 to 1/2 cup of common household bleach (not concentrated) to a full bathtub of warm water.
+- Add 1/4 to 1/2 cup of common, unscented household bleach (not concentrated) to a full bathtub of lukewarm water.

-• Soak from the neck down or just the affected areas for 10 minutes.
+- Soak from the neck down, or just submerge the affected areas, for exactly 10 minutes.

-• Rinse off with fresh water and moisturize immediately.
+- Rinse off thoroughly with fresh tap water, pat dry, and moisturize immediately.

 Lifestyle Tips

-• Clothing: Wear soft, breathable cotton.
-Avoid scratchy wool.
+- Clothing: Wear soft, breathable, 100% cotton clothing.
+Avoid scratchy synthetic fibers and wool.

-• Humidifier: Use a humidifier in the bedroom during winter to keep the air moist.
+- Humidifier: Run a cool-mist humidifier in the bedroom during the winter months to prevent the heating system from drying out the indoor air.

-• Keep Fingernails Short: To minimize damage from scratching during sleep.
+- Keep Fingernails Short: Keep nails cleanly trimmed and filed to minimize the microscopic tissue damage caused by scratching during sleep.

 Is eczema contagious?

-No, eczema is not contagious.
-You cannot catch it from someone else or pass it to another person.
+No, eczema is absolutely not contagious.
+It is an autoimmune and genetic condition.
+You cannot catch it from someone else, nor can you pass it to another person through physical contact.

-There is no permanent cure currently available, but it can be highly and effectively managed with proper skincare routines and medical treatment.
+There is currently no permanent, biological cure for atopic dermatitis.
+However, it can be highly and effectively managed with consistent, rigorous skincare routines, trigger avoidance, and modern medical treatments (such as biologic injections for severe cases).

 References